swardiantara/droner-cosine/README.md

-## TENER: Adapting Transformer Encoder for Named Entity Recognition
+## Transformer-Based Named Entity Recognition on Drone Flight Logs to Support Forensic Investigation

-This is the code for the paper [TENER](https://arxiv.org/abs/1911.04474).
+This is the code for the paper [Transformer-Based Named Entity Recognition on Drone Flight Logs to Support Forensic Investigation](https://ieeexplore.ieee.org/document/10007817).

 TENER (Transformer Encoder for Named Entity Recognition) is a Transformer-based model which aims to tackle the NER task.
 Compared with the naive Transformer, we